By Tim Lambert

 Why do we celebrate Christmas on 25 December?
 The Bible doesn’t say which day of the year Jesus was born on.
 But early in the 3rd century, Christians like Hippolytus (c.170-235) and Clement of Alexandria (c.
 150- c.215) died on 25 March.
 They also thought that he must have been conceived on 25 March because they thought the day of his death would reflect the day of his conception.
 So if he was conceived on 25 March he must have been born 9 months later on 25 December.
 Christians gradually accepted 25 December as the date of Christmas.

-In England Christmas was originally called Yule.
+In England, Christmas was originally called Yule.
 The old Saxon word Yule meant mid-winter.
-However when the n Saxons were converted to Christianity the word Yule came to mean Jesus’ birthday.
+However when the Anglo-Saxons were converted to Christianity the word Yule came to mean Jesus’ birthday.
 The word Christmas (Christ mass) was not used until the 11th century.

-In the 18th century and 19th century it was common to burn a Yule log in the fireplace at Christmas.
+In the 18th century and 19th centuries, it was common to burn a Yule log in the fireplace at Christmas.
 (Burning a Yule log was first recorded in 1725).
-In the 19th century it was common to burn a Yule candle at Christmas.
+In the 19th century, it was common to burn a Yule candle at Christmas.

 Long before the 19th-century people in England decorated their houses at Christmas with holly, ivy, and mistletoe.
 In the 19th-century people began to use colored paper decorations.
 The custom of kissing under the mistletoe was first recorded in 1784.